Dev7896/javascriptInterviewPrep/scopeAndHoisting.md

 what is tdz temporal dead zone ?

 if variable is delcared using let or const so it is hoisted but not initialized so you can't use it cause it will throw referenceError that timeperiod is called as tdz .

+## scope chain

+JavaScript engine uses scopes to find out the exact location or accessibility of variables and that particular process is known as Scope Chain.
+Scope Chain means that one variable has a scope (it may be global or local/function or block scope) is used by another variable or function having another scope (may be global or local/function or block scope).
+This complete chain formation goes on and stops when the user wishes to stop it according to the requirement.